Remember that you as you look for images of your building, you need to be critical about images just as you would a text.

 A collection of documentaries and interviews illustrating the theory and practice of a variety of art forms and providing the context necessary for critical analysis.
 The collection spans time period and region, including coverage of the Renaissance, Neoclassicism, Romanticism, Modern, and Contemporary Art.
 In addition to art history and theory, the collection addresses applied topics such as architectural and graphic design.
 The breadth of coverage makes this collection integral to both scholarship and technique, providing access to the seminal artists and works who continue to inspire the artists, architects, designers and critics of today.

-This streaming service provides access to 26,000 titles covering various educational topics and feature films for some 800 producers including Criterion, Documentary Educational Resources, New Day Films, Media Education, California Newsreel, PBS and others.
+This streaming service has a catalog of over 30,000 titles covering various educational topics and feature films for some 800 producers including Criterion, Documentary Educational Resources, New Day Films, Media Education, California Newsreel, PBS and others.

 Titles streamed by Kanopy are available either directly from the library catalog or from the UT Kanopy interface linked above.
 Some titles on the UT Kanopy interface are not immediately available to UT community for streaming.
 Those titles for which we do not hold streaming rights could be requested by filling in a request form.
 This form would appear on your screen and forwarded to a staff member for consideration.
 Given our limited funds, we emphasize study and research needs when making purchase decisions.